kubeflow/kubeflow/bootstrap/developer_guide.md

 In goland add a "Go Remote" debug configuration like below
 ![bootstrapper](./bootstrapper.png)

-- build using a particular bootstrapper-builder version and push the bootstrapper image
+4. Build the bootstrapper image based on a bootstrapper-builder version and push
 ```sh
 BUILDER_IMG_VERSION=v20180804-5778003 make push-latest
 ```